2 charged in shooting that left woman dead, 3 men wounded

 PHILADELPHIA — Two people have been arrested in connection with a street shooting near a Catholic school in Philadelphia that left a woman dead and three men wounded, authorities said.

-The suspects — identified only as an adult and a juvenile — were charged late Thursday with murder, six counts of attempted murder and weapons offenses.
+The suspects — Charles Davis, 25, and a 16-year-old boy, both of Philadelphia — were charged late Thursday with murder, six counts of attempted murder and weapons offenses.
 It's not clear if more arrests will be made, authorities said.

 The counts stem from the Wednesday afternoon attack, when two men came from around a corner and started shooting at a group of seven people, authorities said.
 Witnesses reported hearing roughly 20 shots overall.